osudroid/osu-droid/README.md

 ## Status

 This project still under development in a unstable state, and it's intended to replace current client in the future, of course we're currently accepting feedback and bug reports.

 You can try it by downloading and installing the latest build available in [releases](https://github.com/reco1I/rimu/releases) section.

 ## Requirements

-rimu! will come with compatibility changes, some older Android devices that are compatible with osu!droid will no longer be compatible with rimu!
+rimu! will come with compatibility changes, some older Android devices were compatible with osu!droid will no longer be compatible with rimu!

 |           Minimum            |           Target            |
 |:----------------------------:|:---------------------------:|